|Incandescent Electric Light System

 Please check rates and details directly with the companies in question if you need more recent info.

 The mining museum shows LKAB's 250-year old history, starting from the days when the ore was discovered and ending in the present.
-It includes a visit to nearby Kåkstan (Shanty Town), a reconstruction of the first mining community.
+It includes a visit to nearby Kåkstan (Shanty Town), a reconstruction of the first mining community and open air museum.
 It is reconstructed with revived houses, stores, and cafés.
-The offial day of the foundation of Malmberget is the day when the first ore train took off from Gällivare.
+The official day of the foundation of Malmberget is the day when the first ore train took off from Gällivare.